fre91/Walmart_M5/docs/Data_Transformation_Pipeline_Medium_Article.md

 #### The `calculate_out_of_stock_periods()` Method: Statistical Out-of-Stock Detection

-This method implements a sophisticated algorithm to detect unlikely periods of zero sales using binomial probability theory.
+This method implements an algorithm to detect unlikely periods of zero sales using binomial probability theory.

 **Algorithm Overview:**
 ```python